dereckdemezquita/cs-bash/README.md

 - Never use spaces in file names; use underscores `_`.
 - `history` prints a list of recent commands; then use `!n` to re-use a specific command by index.

+Quotes are understood a little different depending on which kind are used: double `""` or single `''`.

+- `'sometext'` single quotes means the SHELL understands this literally.
+- `"sometext"` double quotes means the SHELL understands this literally expcept when it sees a `$` or backticks \`\`.

+Backticks create a SHELL within a SHELL.
+This syntax can be very powerful and useful.

+- \`some_command\` the SHELL runs the command inside and captures the STDOUT (output) back into the above SHELL as a variable.
+    - A newer syntax for this same method is `$(some_command)`.

 ## Absolute vs relative paths